Leonets/LendingDApp/README.md

 `resim call-method ${component} takes_back $lnd:10 $lnd_resource_manager:1 --manifest rtm/takes_back.rtm`

+To fund the main vault and to fund the development you can run `resim run fund.rtm` to fund 100xrd each time.

 As the holder of the admin badge you can run `resim run withdraw_earnings.rtm` to collect your riches.

+# Quick test

+You can run ./lending_dapp.sh

 # TODO & Useful commands